 volanoes and lava fields

 Because of that, you get away from the white sand beaches and visit the molten lava fields.

-Last, but certainly not least, take the time to discover the rich culture of Samoa.
-Visiting their cultural village will take you through their Polynesia heritage and customs, showing you how their arts, cooking methods, and rituals are performed.
+Get a truly authentic experience by visiting their cultural village, which will take you through their Polynesia heritage and customs, showing you how their arts, cooking methods, and rituals are performed.

 You may even be inspired to get one of their traditional tattoos—which are a long way from the modern tattoo shop.

 It’s a long journey to get there, but it is definitely worth making the list of destinations to travel.